-We are offering two free trial Judo sessions for any student interested in giving the club a try.
-If you are not a student, you can come anyway purchasing a day pass at the Energybase reception (only £8 if you mention you come for Judo).
-In order to access your free session, follow these three easy steps:
+We offer two free trial Judo sessions to any student interested in giving the Club a try.
+If you are not a student, you can come train with us anyway by purchasing a day pass at the Energybase reception (£8 if you mention you come for Judo).
+In order to access your free sessions, follow these three easy steps:

 - Create an online account following this link.

 - Log in and purchase the free trial in the Judo Page.
 NB: Please note that these are valid 7 days from date of purchase.

 - Show the confirmation email at the Energybase the day you come.